Variational Theory and Domain Decomposition for Nonlocal Problems

 \subsection{Numerical Verification of Condition Number by a Finite Element Formulation}

-For all computational results in this paper, we assume that $\Omega = [0,1]^d$ is the unit $d$-cube with a conforming triangulation $\mathcal{T}_h$ where each element $K$ of $\mathcal{T}_h$ is a $d$-cube with a side length $h>0$, where $d$ is the spatial dimension.
+For all computational results in this article, we let $\Omega = [0,1]^d$ be the unit $d$-cube, where $d$ is the spatial dimension, with $\OmegaNLC= [-\delta,1+\delta]^d$ the nonlocal closure.
+We impose the Dirichlet boundary condition $u=0$ on $\mathcal{B}\Omega = \OmegaNLC \backslash \Omega$.
+We use a conforming triangulation $\mathcal{T}_h$ where each element $E$ of $\mathcal{T}_h$ is a $d$-cube with a side length $h>0$.
 Consequently, each element in 1D, 2D, and 3D is a line segment of length $h$, a square of area $h^2$, and a cube of volume $h^3$, respectively.
 Let $V_h \subset V$ be a finite dimensional subspace of $V$ from \eqref{eq:pdFuncSpace}.
 We use a Galerkin finite element formulation of \eqref{eq:pdEquMotionWeak}:

-For convenience, we have used Dirichlet boundary value for the theoretical construction.
-To verify our theoretical results numerically, for implementation convenience, we utilize the discretization of a pure Neumann boundary value problem.

-where we take $V_h$ to be the space of piecewise constant shape functions on the mesh $\mathcal{T}_h$.
-We denote the resulting stiffness matrix by $K$.
-We numerically determine the largest and smallest nonzero eigenvalues, defining the effective condition number of the problem.
+with Dirichlet boundary condition $u_h = 0$ on $\mathcal{B}\Omega$, where $V_h$ is the space of piecewise constant or piecewise linear shape functions on the mesh $\mathcal{T}_h$, and where we employ the canonical kernel function $\chi_\delta$ from \eqref{eq:pdKernel}.
+We denote by $K$ the stiffness matrix arising from the left-hand side of \eqref{eq:pdEquMotionWeakDiscrete}.
+To verify our theoretical results we numerically determine the ratio of the largest and smallest eigenvalues of $K$, defining the condition number of the problem.